yshirai999/Simulating-Volatility-Scenarios/readme.md

 - The classes in the python files data.py and BaseEnv.py read and process the data in the BGP.mat file

-- The RegressionClass and RNNClarr inherit the properties and methods of the BaseClass, which in turn inherits from the dataclass
+- The Transformer and Linear classes in Transformer.py and Linear.py inherit the properties and methods of the BaseClass, which in turn inherits from the dataclass

-- The models in the RegressionClass currently supported are Linear Regression and Huber Regression

-- Those in the RNNClass are SimpleRNN and LSTM

-- The number of recurrent layers can be specified at the time an instance of the respective classes is constructed
+- The Transformer class creates an instance of the Transformer2D class, which implements a neural network with encoder-decoder layers and the self-attention mechanism

+- The Linear class creates an instance of the Linear2D class, which implements a neural network with a single layer with no activation function

 ## Outputs

-- Illustrative examples for RNN and Regression are in the juptyer notebooks RNN.ipynb and Regression.ipynb
+- Illustrative examples are in the juptyer notebooks Linear.ipynb and Transformer.ipynb

+## Next steps

+- Try predicting the probabilities of each cluster for a small number (say 10 or 20) clusters created looking at the whole set of assets

-- Data may also be visualized in the DataPlots.ipynb notebook.
+- This should be done for all the four parameters.

+- Within each scenario we can then think of using Manifold learning to understand the intracluster noise geometry